puddlejumper26/tcm/README.md

         - Search from Google

     - Router
-        - to connect with Dictionary - Two Columns
+        - Burger Menu to Dictionary - Two Columns
+        - Burger Menu to

     - Crawl
         - Crawl from GPT
         - Crawl from Google